In this guide, we'll discuss...

-Built-up roofing, or BUR, has been used in the commercial roofing industry since the mid-1800s.
+Built-up roofing has been used in the commercial roofing industry since the mid-1800s.
 It’s a tried-and-true type of roofing that was the commercial roofing system of choice up until the 1970s when newer single-ply roofs hit the market, such as EPDM and TPO roofing.

-Today’s BUR bitumen and felt roofing material options are more advanced than ever before.
-Modern bitumen materials contain added polymers designed to reduce fumes/odors, increase durability and improve its waterproofing properties.
+Today’s options are more advanced than ever before.
+Modern bitumen materials contain added polymers designed to reduce fumes/odors, increase durability, and improve its waterproofing properties.

-The installation process consists of mopping hot bitumen material onto the surface of the roof and felt is then applied on top of that.
-There are also cold-applied adhesive bitumen material available, which eliminates the need for steaming hot bitumen.
-This is a safer option that retains the same waterproofing and durability of traditional hot bitumen.
+The installation process consists of mopping hot bitumen material onto the surface of the roof, and felt is then applied on top.
+There are also cold-applied adhesive bitumen materials available, which eliminate the need for steaming hot bitumen.
+This is a safer option while also maintaining the same durability and waterproofing abilities of traditional hot bitumen.

 - Affordable roofing over the long-term